skelet8801/TwTown/privacy-policy.md

 1. **X (Twitter) Login Data**
    - When you log in to X (Twitter) within the embedded WKWebView in the App, the X platform provides tokens and cookies, which are stored locally on your device to maintain your login session.
-   - These tokens and cookies are used only to load posts and comments on X.
+   - These tokens and cookies are used only to load tweet info from X.
    - The App **does not** transmit or share these login credentials with our servers or any third party.

 2. **App Usage Data**